Northamptonshire

 Earls Barton, our finest Saxon church tower

-There’s no need to hurry to see the unique Saxon church at earls Barton in Northamptonshire; it’s been there for a thousand years or more and will probably wait for you.
-There was probably a settlement at Earls Barton as early as the 6th century – possibly even a Celtic one before that.
-By the …
+The unique Saxon church at Earls Barton in Northamptonshire has been there for a thousand years or more and will probably wait for you.
+But, if you like your history, you do need to get there sometime.
+There was probably a settlement at Earls Barton as early as the 6th century – possibly even a

 Earls Barton, our finest Saxon church tower Read More »